Morkahja/RoarGuild/README.md

 * Hooks directly into real action bar presses
 * Uses *instances* bound to specific action bar slots
 * Each instance has its own cooldown, chance, and emote pool
-* Emotes are fully configurable and no longer hardcoded
+* Emotes are fully configurable, add/remove
 * A shared **master emote list** is maintained per account
 * Each instance can randomly pick from multiple assigned emotes
 * Default and guaranteed fallback emote is **ROAR**